Skillet Caramel Apricot Grunt

 - In a large saucepan, combine apricots and tapioca; let stand for 15 minutes.
 Add the brown sugar, butter and lemon juice.
 Cook and stir until mixture comes to a full boil.
 Reduce heat to low; keep warm.

 - For dumplings, in a large bowl, combine the flour, sugar and baking powder; cut in butter until crumbly.
 Add milk; mix just until combined.
 Pour warm fruit mixture into an ungreased 9- or 10-in. cast-iron skillet.
-Drop the batter into six mounds onto fruit mixture.
+Drop the batter in 6 mounds onto fruit mixture.

-- Bake, uncovered, at 425° for 15 minutes or until a toothpick inserted into a dumpling comes out clean.
-Stir together brown sugar and water; microwave 30 seconds or until sugar is dissolved, stirring frequently.
+- Bake, uncovered, at 425° until a toothpick inserted into a dumpling comes out clean, about 15 minutes.
+Stir together brown sugar and water; microwave until sugar is dissolved, stirring frequently, about 30 seconds.
 Spoon over dumplings; bake 5 minutes longer.
 Serve with cream if desired.